eclipse-iceoryx/iceoryx/doc/design/status_port.md

 +----------------------------------+
 ```

-Now the the `StatusPortWriter` starts writing concurrently the third sample and
+Now, the `StatusPortWriter` starts writing concurrently the second and immediately
-overtakes the slower `StatusPortReader`.
+afterwards the third sample and overtakes the slower `StatusPortReader`.
 Due the latest transaction depicted below, `writePosition` is calculated to
 `chunks[1]` aka `SECOND`.
 Below you can find the location `^` at which the writer
 is currently writing and the reader is reading.
 As a result the strings are mixed